equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-can-go-wrong.md

 For our example system, using your DFD for whats currently implemented:

 - Apply STRIDE, document issues, assumptions and threats
-- (Use the EoP Card Game?)
-- Team decide scope, iterating as you learn is smart!
+- Team decide scope, iterating as you are learning is smart!
-- Document on paper (format suggested 👇)
+- Document format suggested (👇)
 - Prepare to present threats to class

 <hr>

-Time boxed schedule (30m):
+⏰ Time boxed schedule (30m):

 - 30 minutes to apply STRIDE